See you 2022

 New trends in Artificial Intelligence

-We are proud to announce the first AI Congress in Graz, where leading international experts present their work and visions for the future of artificial intelligence and machine learning.
+AI-KNOW is the first AI Congress in Graz, where leading international experts present their work and visions for the future of artificial intelligence and machine learning.
 Topics from privacy-preserving algorithms and new database-inspired big data analytics to visualizations and information theory will be covered and you will get insights about the challenges and AI solutions at CERN, where enormous amounts of data are generated in the particle accelerator experiments every second.

 “In the course of the ongoing digitalization and the ever-increasing amount of data associated with it, there is also a need for an in-depth discussion of the possibilities and use of artificial intelligence.”